varunaditya27/GlideShot/docs/physics.md

 * Position increment: `pos += v * dt` (scalar delta limited to 1/60s max step).
 * No gravity or Y‑axis motion; gameplay is planar (XZ plane), with constant Y offset for the ball.
+* Aim assist arc is purely visual (vertical sine modulation); does not affect physics.

 ## Boundary Collisions